Peter Westerstrøm: Background

 Peter Westerstrøm was born in Ljungby in Sweden around 1779.
 His father Jonas was the local sexton, but died when Peter was 8 years old.
 His mother died in 1804 and Peter was raised by his brother.
 He started his professional career as a man-servant; later on he started training as a tailor, but never became more than an apprentice.
 He later claimed to have tried to have started an enterprise refining cotton, but he had to borrow money and the enterprise failed.
-This story was never corroborated as there was a state of war between Norway and Sweden at the time and serious doubt was cast on his curriculum.
+This story was never corroborated as there was a state of war between Denmark-Norway and Sweden at the time, and there was serious doubt about his story.

 By 1806, he had moved to Norway.
 By his own confession, the move was in order to avoid being thrown into the debtors' prison after his bankruptcy.
 An unconfirmed rumour stated that he had fled Sweden after having murdered and robbed his late employer, Lieutenant General Liljehorn.
 In Norway, he established himself as a tailor in the city of Moss, traveling around the local countryside to obtain work from the surrounding peasantry.